Depression in a long-distance relationship is very common. If you are in this type of relationship, you may have experienced it already.

 Can you get depression from a long-distance relationship?

-It can be confusing to feel alone while in a relationship.
-If it comes to the point where you drift apart, or your feelings fade away, you may lose interest in your long-distance relationship.
+But, in a long-distance relationship, you get to be by yourself most of the time, so it can be confusing to feel alone while in a relationship.
+It can come to the point where you drift apart, or your feelings fade away, then you may lose interest in your long-distance relationship.

-If you don’t communicate effectively, your conversations can become boring, and that can make it even harder to stay in such a relationship.
+If you don’t communicate effectively, your conversations can become boring, and this can make it even harder to stay in such a relationship.

 If you find yourself in a long-distance relationship, that you no longer enjoy, you may start getting depressed.
 Ideally, the moment your relationship isn’t working, you’d be able to find out the issues and fix them together with your partner.